 “As New Yorkers adhere to the stay-at-home order from our government leaders, we cannot undermine the importance of home stability by proceeding with the tax lien sale, which will exacerbate the economic fallout from the crisis and disproportionately impact vulnerable seniors and communities of color,” the Coalition said in a statement.

 The law that permits the tax lien sale would have to be changed to cancel it, and instead officials chose to postpone it.

-If you think you may be on the tax lien sale list, we recommend that you review and pay your outstanding property tax and sewer/water debts if possible.
+If you think you may be on the tax lien sale list, we recommend that you file a hardship declaration or review and pay your outstanding property tax and sewer/water debts if possible.
 If you need assistance with paying for your debts, filing for a tax lien sale exemption, or determining eligibility for tax relief programs, please contact the Center’s Homeowner Hub at (646) 786-0888.
 Read more about the annual tax lien sale and how it might affect you on HomeownerHelpNY, a website backed by the New York State Attorney General’s Office and the Center.

 All in-person tax lien sale services have been suspended until further notice because of the outbreak.
 All agencies dealing with tax lien debt are still available by phone, email, and snail mail.

 - NYC Department of Finance’s (DOF) tax lien Ombudsman